-id The identifier of the CDF.
-This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF. varNum The zVariable number to which write data.
-This number may be determined with a call to CDFgetVarNum. recStart The record number at which to start writing. recCount The number of records to write. recInterval The interval between records for writing (e.g., an interval of 2 means write every other record). indices The indices (within each record) at which to start writing.
+id Identifier of the CDF.
+This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF. varNum zVariable number to which write data.
+This number may be determined with a call to CDFgetVarNum. recStart Record number at which to start writing. recCount Number of records to write. recInterval Interval between records for writing (e.g., an interval of 2 means write every other record). indices Indices (within each record) at which to start writing.
 Each element of indices specifies the corresponding dimension index.
-For 0-dimensional zVariable this argument is ignored (but must be present). counts The number of values along each dimension to write.
+For 0-dimensional zVariable this argument is ignored (but must be present). counts Number of values along each dimension to write.
 Each element of counts specifies the corresponding dimension count.
 For 0-dimensional zVariable this argument is ignored (but must be present).

 intervals For each dimension, the interval between values for writing (e.g., an interval of 2 means write every other value).
 Each element of intervals specifies the corresponding dimension interval.
-For 0-dimensional zVariable this argument is ignored (but must be present). buffer The data holding buffer of values to write.
+For 0-dimensional zVariable this argument is ignored (but must be present). buffer Data holding buffer of values to write.
 The majority of the values in this buffer must be the same as that of the CDF.
 The values starting at memory address buffer are written to the CDF.